Is there something holding you back from sharing your voice? If so, what is it?

 I want to make it clear that I'm not fearless.
 I'm still scared to put this stuff out there, but I'm doing it anyway.

-The fear of going the rest of my life without truly expressing myself has become greater than the fear of people being pissed off at me.
+The fear of living the rest of my life without telling the truth has become greater than the fear of people being pissed off at me.

 So, here it is...this is what I've been wanting to say: